 - Appropriate parties who need to know in cases of health and safety emergencies when necessary to protect the health and safety of the student and/or others

 The College of Saint Rose may choose to disclose information on a student, known as “directory information,” without violating FERPA.
 Directory information is “information contained in an education record of a student which would not generally be considered harmful or an invasion of privacy if disclosed” (1988 Final Regulations).
-A student may restrict the release of his/her directory information by submitting a request in writing to the Registrar’s Office to withhold such information.
+A student may restrict the release of his/her directory information by submitting a request through the Secure Site.
+Instructions can be found here.

 Directory information never includes: social security number, student ID number, race, ethnicity, nationality or gender.